706-722-9011

 Homeopathy

-Few studies have examined the effectiveness of specific homeopathic remedies.
-A professional homeopath, however, may recommend one or more of the following treatments for mono based on his or her knowledge and clinical experience.
-Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and intellectual makeup.
-An experienced homeopath assesses all of these factors when determining the most appropriate remedy for a particular individual.
+A professional homeopath may recommend one or more treatments for mononucleosis based on his or her knowledge and clinical experience.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, which includes your physical, emotional, and intellectual makeup.
+An experienced homeopath assesses all of these factors when determining the most appropriate remedy for a particular person.

 The following remedies may be effective for fever related to EBV: